efredericks/gvsu-cis373/assets/labs/lab2-sim.md

 First, let's consider "ON" to be a built-in LED animation and "OFF" to have all the LEDs set to black (remember, (0,0,0) in RGB).

 {: .note }
-On our devices and most Neopixels, setting the LEDs to black will actually just turn them off.
+On our devices and most NeoPixels, setting the LEDs to black will actually just turn them off.

-Let's go back to our first lab and setup an event.
+Let's go back what we learned in our first lab and setup an event.
 Add a callback handler for `button A` and `button B`, respectively.

 In `button A` have it play a rainbow animation for `500ms`, and in `button B` set all LEDs to black.